 Case Study Overview

 Students investigate an incident of frontier conflict in Western Australia and are challenged to consider different interpretations of the event.
 They carry out an inquiry, calling witnesses and critically analysing the evidence presented.
-They also investigate a memorial, called the ‘Explorers Memorial’, which carries both the original inscription from 1913 and a later interpretation of events by Aboriginal people from 1994.
+They also investigate a memorial, called the ‘Explorers Memorial’, which carries both the original inscription from 1913 and a later interpretation of events by Aboriginal peoples from 1994.
 In doing so they experience how history ‘hears’ and ‘silences’ voices and how people use the past in the present.

 Case Study unit of work inquiry structure (pdf)